aplteam/Logger/README.md

 # Logger

 `Logger` is a member of the APLTree library.
 The library is a collection of classes etc. that aim to support the Dyalog APL programmer.
+For details see <https://github.com/aplteam/apltree/wiki>

 Search GitHub for "apltree" and you will find solutions to many every-day problems Dyalog APL programmers might have to solve.

 ## Overview

-This class is designed to write log files as ANSI (default) or UTF-8 files.
+`Logger` is designed to write log files as ANSI (default) or UTF-8 files.

 You can create an instance without specifying any parameters at all but you might specify up to 6 parameters.
 Some but not all of these parameters can be changed later on as well.